 THC creates a high by directly binding with the CB1 receptor, creating a change in the cognitive functions the receptors are in charge of.
 The effects of THC will depend on the location of the CB1 receptor in the brain.
 This is why THC causes the effects that are so commonly associated with cannabis.
 Things like increased appetite and impaired memory.
 CBD, on the other hand, does not directly bind with the receptors but does interact with them.
 It also interacts with about 70 other receptors and enzymes in the body.
 These receptors could have an effect on things like serotonin production.
 In this way, CBD does not cause intoxication, but it does promote a sense of well-being through positive interaction through specific receptors.

-Broad spectrum CBD is similar to full spectrum.
+Broad-spectrum CBD is similar to full spectrum.
 It has most of the cannabinoids in hemp.
-However, the main difference is that broad spectrum filters out the THC.
+However, the main difference is that broad-spectrum filters out the THC.
 This form allows the benefits and effects of the other compounds without the worry of THC intoxication or testing positive for THC.
-It is considered the mix of CBD isolate and full spectrum.
+It is considered a mix of CBD isolate and full spectrum.

 CBD isolate is exactly as it sounds, isolated, no other compound exists with it.
-The CBD chemical compound that has been isolated from everything else in the extraction process.
+The CBD chemical compound has been isolated from everything else in the extraction process.
 It is considered the most processed version of CBD.
 This kind of CBD product is not as likely to be as strong as the other.
-Full spectrum and broad spectrum may provide what is often called the “entourage effect.”
+Full-spectrum and broad-spectrum may provide what is often called the “entourage effect.”
 This is when compounds build on each other to create stronger effects.
 The compounds build on each other, potentially making each stronger than it would be on its own.

 Most CBD oils do contain a little bit of THC.
 But the THC levels are never more than 0.3%, which is not nearly enough to create a high.
 At the same time, in states where marijuana is legal, it is possible to find CBD products with enough THC to cause a high.
 Of course, those CBD products will give you a much different feeling than any other.